markjnkim/es_mod/04-Web-APIs/content/lesson-2-forms.md

 > **Deep Dive:** There are different kinds of browser event interfaces that we can use in our JavaScript.
 For example, a click event object may hold different data than a keyboard event object, as they have different properties to them.
 >
 > The best way to explore what data is provided to an event object is to simply `console.log(event);` in the function handling the event.
-For a more in-depth explanation of each event, check out [MDN's documentation on the event interface.](https://developer.mozilla.org/en-US/docs/Web/API/Event)
+For a more in-depth explanation of each event, check out the [MDN web documentation on the event interface.](https://developer.mozilla.org/en-US/docs/Web/API/Event)

 By adding the `event` argument to our `createTaskHandler()` function, we are now able to use the data and functionality that object holds for us.
 We did just that when we added `event.preventDefault();` to the handler function's code.
 What do we think that method's name means?